Kiks Tyo: Design

-Kiks Tyo gained popularity and recognition in streetwear and fashion circles, and with both sneaker heads and hypebeasts for producing apparel that fuses a love for sneakers, Japanese bikini idols, hip-hop and street culture into one unified and unique design aesthetic. hobby:tech explained this Kiks Tyo design ethos, joining [different] worlds that have never been fused with creative intent, as a metaphorical "okosama lunch", the Japanese term used for special kid's meals served at family-friendly restaurants in Japan.
-The dishes, akin to McDonald's Happy Meals, famously include all of the different food Japanese kids love, served together on one tempting and exciting plate.
+Kiks Tyo originally gained recognition in the streetwear and fashion circles such as sneaker heads and hypebeasts for producing apparel that fused a love for sneakers, Japanese bikini idols, hip-hop and street culture into a unique design aesthetic. hobby:tech explained the ethos of Kiks Tyo as “joining [different] worlds that have never been fused with creative intent“, and as ‘okosama lunch’, the Japanese term describing kid's meals served at family-friendly restaurants in Japan.

 Kiks Tyo is known primarily for its "Sneakers and Girls" aka Kiks Girls photo T-shirts, which pair the eroticism of bikini clad Japanese models and gravure idols with coveted, rare and collectable sneakers or elements of sneaker culture.
 Design elements of the sneakers, their lore, nostalgia, color schemes or branding are expressed graphically, thematically, or via the model's styling and poses.
 The brand's initial 2006–2008 run of Kiks Girls tees featured Japanese sex symbol Aki Hoshino and sparked a global streetwear and sneaker culture trend movement rarely seen at the time.
 The "Kiks Tyo x Aki Hoshino Tee" is considered by GQ as one of the classic items in the history of East Asian trends.

 Kiks Tyo has often used the slogan "Community of the Sneaker Nuts, By Sneaker Nuts, For Sneaker Nuts” in the brand's design, graphics and marketing.
 The main inspirations behind Kiks Tyo designs come from sneakers and sneaker culture, and its graphics, textiles, colorways, construction and packaging are made to complement, match or coordinate with them.